easyoutdoor/easyoutdoor.github.io/_posts/2019-05-18-netherlands-post2.markdown

 ---
 layout: post
-title:  "Netherlands Easter biking: in detail"
+title:  "Easter 2019 in the Netherlands: in detail"
 date:   2019-05-18 18:24:00 +0200
 categories:
 cover: /assets/images/IMG_1389.JPG
 ---
-<h1 style="color:black;text-align:center">Tulip fields, Afsluitdijk dam, Texel island and helicopter hotel</h1>
+<h1 style="color:black;text-align:center">Tulip fields, Afsluitdijk dam, Texel island and helicopter</h1>
-<h3 style="color:black;text-align:center">2 days biking and a small hike in the northern Netherlands</h3>
+<h3 style="color:black;text-align:center">Two days of biking and a small hike in North Holland</h3>
 <h4 style="text-align:center">(in detail)</h4>

 Easter was coming.
 National holidays always means hikes to us.
 Mountains is always a nice option, but it was spring and there was lots of snow in the mountains.
 We were considering of flying to the South of Spain but the weather forecast was showing a high possibility of rain in this region.
 So we abandoned our first choice -- southern Spain and chose to hike in the Netherlands which had potentially good weather.